-Section 10.3 Medication Therapy Management (MTM) program to help members manage their medications talk about your medications, your costs, and any problems or questions you have about your prescription and over-the-counter medications.
+Section 10.3 Medication Therapy Management (MTM) program to help members manage their medications other health professional will give you a comprehensive review of all your medications.
+During the review, you can talk about your medications, your costs, and any problems or questions you have about your prescription and over-the-counter medications.
 You'll get a written summary which has a recommended to-do list that includes steps you should take to get the best results from your medications.
 You'll also get a medication list that will include all the medications you're taking, how much you take, and when and why you take them.
 In addition, members in the MTM program will receive information on the safe disposal of prescription medications that are controlled substances.